Reports by 8 Violet

 Rooks Heath Gets Nosey

-Rooks Heath College have been busy planning and preparing to collect money for Red Nose Day (Comic Relief).
+Rooks Heath School have been busy planning and preparing to collect money for Red Nose Day (Comic Relief).
 Many of the students and teachers will be taking part to raise money for the charity.

 Red Nose Day is on Friday 15th March 2013 and so the school will be hosting a Mufti Day to collect pounds.
 The Yr8s have organised a lot of stalls and competitions in the school on the 12th March at Lunchtime.
 As well as this, there is a Comic Relief Show and dance performance called ‘Candy Dance’ in which the school can take part in.